Tech-E22/Tech-E22/README.md

 My name is Erika or E for short.

-Recently, I joined Level Up in Tech to gain some knowledge and experience in ☁️.
+I joined Level Up in Tech to gain some knowledge and experience in ☁️.
 I will be sharing my journey on GitHub, Medium, and LinkedIn.

 Feel free to connect with me!